-Investors seeking business expansion in Asia may not consider Indonesia to begin with, but it is a growing favorite amongst savvy entrepreneurs looking for an entry point into the continent.
-Indeed, Indonesia has made real progress in reducing barriers to entry for foreign investors; international entrepreneurs are now able to purchase land and property.
-There are now many upsides to doing business in Indonesia for 2019.
+Investors seeking to incorporate a company in Indonesia see it as a growing favorite amongst savvy entrepreneurs looking for an entry point into Asia.
+Indeed, the country has made real progress in reducing barriers to entry for foreign investors; international entrepreneurs are now able to purchase land and property.
+There are now many upsides to doing business in Indonesia.

-What’s more, with a GDP of US$1.016 trillion, Indonesia is home to one of the fastest-growing middle classes in the world.
+What’s more, with a GDP of USD$1.016 trillion, Indonesia is home to one of the fastest-growing middle classes in the world.
 The economy is on the rise, and opportunities are available to businesses and investors considering overseas expansion.
-As is always the case, being one of the first to spot and exploit those opportunities is key.
 It’s recommended that you get ahead of the curve and incorporate a company in Indonesia as soon as possible before competition edges you out of the market.

-Below, we’ve put together a brief guide to incorporating a company in the country.
-We share some guidance on how to maximize your return on investment when trading in Indonesia.
+Below, we’ve put together a brief guide on how to incorporate a company in Indonesia.
+We share some guidance on how to maximize your return on investment when trading in the country.
 Don’t forget, seeking local assistance is one of the best ways to ensure a smooth ride through this process.

 In order to open a company in the country, you’ll need a minimum of two shareholders, one resident director, and a commissioner, who can be from any nationality.
 It is recommended that you partner with a local entrepreneur or business to ensure you stay compliant throughout the process.